-In 1984 Professor Geoffrey Irwin of the University of Auckland excavated a Pa in Huruhi Harbour.
-In 2009 a sever storm eroded about ten metres of sand from White’s Beach to reveal a shell midden and a rich charcoal layer.
+In 1984 Professor Geoffrey Irwin of the University of Auckland excavated a Pa in Huruhi Harbour and in 2009 a sever storm eroded about ten metres of sand from White’s Beach to reveal a shell midden with a rich charcoal layer.
 Bones from dogs and fish were found within the midden which was dated by radiocarbon to c.1400AD.

-From 2012 the University of Auckland and the Auckland Museum have been working in conjunction with Ngati Hei on the previously mentioned long term project.
+In 2012 the University of Auckland and the Auckland Museum began working in conjunction with Ngati Hei on the previously mentioned long term project.
 The island is visited on regular basis with the main excavation season being held in Febuary, which is also a training dig for archaeology students from the university.
-The lecture held yesterday focussed on some of the finds from the excavations such as the large quantities of obsidian flakes some of which come from as far afield as Taupo, Mayor Island and closer to home on the Coromandel Peninsula.
-Although work/research is still ongoing it is becoming clearer how important Ahuahu is in our understanding of the early prehistory of New Zealand.
+The lecture held yesterday focused on some of the finds from the excavations such as the large quantities of obsidian flakes, some of which come from as far afield as Taupo, Mayor Island and closer to home on the Coromandel Peninsula.
+Although the work/research is still ongoing it is becoming clearer how important Ahuahu is in our understanding of the early prehistory of New Zealand.

 Because ultimately excavation is destruction it has long been universally acknowledged how important it is to record as much detail as possible.
 In the past this was often a labour intensive activity, if done at all.
 Today’s archaeologists now have a raft of technological tools at there disposal and at Great Mercury they are taking full advantage of what is available.
 The technology being used on site to record every find, feature and layer includes total stations, laser scanners and drones are in everyday tools for these excavations.